 Florida Catholic Conference

-The Florida Catholic Conference hosted an annual meeting from October 7-9, 2012 in Orlando, Florida.
-Staff from the Office of Independent Education and Parental Choice gave a presentation on current issues related to participating private schools.
+The Florida Catholic Conference hosted an annual meeting in West Palm Beach in June 2013.
+A Department representative from the Office of Independent Education and Parental Choice presented on legislatives issues and issues related to participating private schools.